camunda/camunda-docs/docs/guides/getting-started/implement-service-task.md

 Deploy the new workflow using the "Save & Deploy" button.

-Please make sure you have [created a client](./setup-client-connection-credentials.md) and [connected a cluster](connect-to-your-cluster.md).
+Make sure you have [created a client](./setup-client-connection-credentials.md) and [connected a cluster](connect-to-your-cluster.md).

 </TabItem>